Programming Our Children : Architects of the Human Mind

 In order to accomplish this militarisation of the education system they have to programme the children from a different foundation than children educated up to 1984.
 To have reached this far in the incorporation of education there is something different in the children of tomorrow, something different as a base line as to how they see a moral structure for their expression of life.

-We are currently involved in wars, Afghanistan, Syria, and Ukraine, but without straining ones mind we can see this war scenario is set to expand, Iran being the prime example and the fall out from the Ukrainian troubles has pitched NATO against Russia.
+We are currently involved in wars, Afghanistan, Iraq, Syria, and Ukraine, but without straining ones mind we can see this war scenario is set to expand, Iran being the prime example and the fall out from the Ukrainian troubles has pitched NATO against Russia.
 As such the countries the elite want fighting the expanded war must be programmed to fight it, from childhood.

 Enter the Academy agenda.